 Finding: Complies with Conditions.
-Conditions will be applied to require lot grading plan and geotechnical report with construction plan submittal.
+Conditions will be applied to require a Residential Lot Grading Plan and geotechnical report with construction plan submittal.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.